-By guest blogger and Direct Creatives Store Owner, Ronni Klein of The Hooking Reader.
+By guest blogger Ronni Klein.
 Ronni shows us how using Canva for your business can help you create engaging one-of-a-kind content.

 What I Use Canva For

-My favorite feature of Canva has to be that you can very easily created e-books, or multi-page documents right within the same project.
+My favorite feature of Canva has to be that you can very easily create e-books, or multi-page documents right within the same project.
 This wasn’t possible with my previous program.
 This made putting my crochet patterns together SO much easier.
-I didn’t have to create individual documents, then merge them together.
+I didn’t have to create individual documents, then merge them.

 Back to the point, since I started using Canva, I’ve created so many things for my business using it: